stubz151/analytics-accelerator-s3/doc/CONTRIBUTING.md

 ## Licensing

-Data Accelerator Toolkit for Amazon S3 is licensed under the Apache-2.0 license.
+Analytics Accelerator Library for Amazon S3 is licensed under the Apache-2.0 license.
 The pull request template will ask you to confirm the licensing of your contribution and to agree to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).